Can Wooden Cutting Boards Go in the Dishwasher?

 Wood that’s frequently exposed to high temperatures, long dishwasher cycles, and moisture has a higher risk of warping, cracking, and breaking.

-The cracks which develop in the wood if you wash them in the dishwasher become the ideal breeding ground for bacteria, microbes, mold, etc.
+The cracks that develop in the wood if you wash them in the dishwasher become the ideal breeding ground for bacteria, microbes, mold, etc.

 This isn’t something anyone wants to happen with their favorite wooden board, so it’s best to wash it in the sink.

-If you want to know if wooden cutting boards go in the dishwasher, the answer is “no, no, no!”
+If you want to know if wooden cutting boards are dishwasher safe, the answer is “No, no, no!”

 Wood is a natural material that can suffer damage if exposed to high heat, excessive moisture, and prolonged washing cycles.
 And, all of these three factors are combined in a dishwasher.